ultral/ultral.github.io/it/aac-en.md

 ![IaC testing pyramid](assets/200k_testing_pyramid.png?raw=true "IaC testing pyramid")

 In 2019 I made the speech [Lessons learned from testing Over 200,000 lines of Infrastructure Code](200k-iac-en.md).
 It was about the similarity between *IaC* and code development.
-Especially, I was talking about *IaC testing pyramid*.
+Especially, I was talking about the *IaC testing pyramid*.
 You can create the whole infrastructure from scratch for each commit, but, usually, there are some obstacles: The price is stratospheric & it requires a lot of time.
 It makes to re-use testing pyramid from the software development world:

 * *Static Analysis* - a lot of simple, rapid, primitive tests in your foundation.
 Linters like shellchek, ansible lint, yamllint.
 * *Unit* - you run something to validate your code molecule / kitchen + testinfra / inspec.
 So, your *IaC* should be constructed from simple bricks: roles, modules.